 We at Hangar Framing are delighted to welcome a wonderful group of 10 artists to the studio to exhibit their work and inspire others through painting and art!
-The exhibition will be running 6-20 May and we welcome you all to come and have a look around.
+The exhibition, Ten, by the Athelstaneford Art Groups will be running 6 – 20 May and we welcome you all to come and have a look around.

 I have been interested in painting and drawing the figure for as long as I can remember but life and all its distractions kept getting in the way and it wasn’t until I took early retirement a few years ago that I had more time to concentrate on art.
 Studying at Leith School of Art and also with some inspiring tutors helped me gain experience of using different media and painting techniques.
 I now work with oils, acrylics and watercolour.
 I also enjoy drawing with charcoal, ink and pastel.
 Painting from life is my preferred subject, particularly portraiture or making quick gesture sketches to capture the movement and energy of the model.